Introduction to chtoucas for reductive groups and to the global Langlands parameterization: Compatibility with the Satake isomorphism at unramified places

 \begin{lem} For every $d\in \N$ and every $\gamma\in \on{Gal}(\ov {F_{v}}/F_{v})\subset \on{Gal}(\ov F/F)$ such that $\deg(\gamma)=d$, $ S_{\{1,2\},V \boxtimes V^{*},\delta_{V},\on{ev}_{V},(\gamma,1)}$ depends only on $d$, and if $d=1$ it is equal to $T(h_{V,v})$. \end{lem} {\bf Proof.} We fix a geometric point $\ov v$ over $v$ and a specialization arrow $\on{\mf{sp}}_{v}:\ov \eta\to \ov v$, associated to the embedding $\ov F\subset \ov {F_{v}}$ chosen above.
 We still denote by $\on{\mf{sp}}_{v}$ the specialization arrow $\Delta(\ov \eta)\to \Delta(\ov v)$ equal to its image by $\Delta$.
 In order to reduce the size of the following diagram we set $I=\{1,2\}$ and $W=V\boxtimes V^{*}$.
 The diagram

-is commutative (the commutativity of the big rectangle is justified with the help of \lemref{lem-Dr-intro} and its proof).
+is commutative (the commutativity of the big rectangle is proven in lemma 10.4 of \cite{coh}).
 But $S_{\{1,2\},V \boxtimes V^{*},\delta_{V},\on{ev}_{V},(\gamma,1)}$ is equal by definition to the composition by the rightmost path.
 Thus it is equal to the composition given by the left column.
 Consequently it depends only on $d$.
 When $d=1$ the composition given by the left column is equal by definition to $S_{V,v}$, and thus to $T(h_{V,v})$ by \propref{prop-coal-frob-cas-part-intro}. \cqfd

 \begin{rem} We computed the composition given by the left column only for $d=1$ because we can prove that for other values of $d$ it is equal to a combination of $S_{W,v}$ with $W$ irreducible representation of $\wh G$, and therefore it does not bring anything new. \end{rem}